 \section{Time Fairness}

-In Example \ref{ex:unfair}, the constraint that was infringed was one of \textit{time fairness}.
-In this section, inspired by prior work~\cite{arsenis22} which explores the concept of time fairness in the context of prophet inequalities, we formally define the notion in the context of $\OKP$.
+In Example \ref{ex:unfair}, the infringed constraint was one of \textit{time fairness}.
+In this section, inspired by~\cite{arsenis22} who explore the concept of time fairness in the context of prophet inequalities, we formally define the notion in the context of $\OKP$.
 We relegate formal proofs to Appendix \ref{apx:fairness}.